-Metaphorically speaking, there is a wide river between computer based data analysis methods on one side and Cognitive Linguistics (CL) and especially Conceptual Metaphor Theory (CMT) on the other side.
-Every now and then, a small boat attempts to cross this river, but we now want to build a solid and lasting bridge.
-Less metaphorically, we need and want to address two different research communities at the same time, with different concepts, ways of thinking and arguing, and different discursive practices.
-To metaphor research, we present a statistical, data-based investigation with empirical analysis of long-standing conjectures and a first-ever empirical exploration of the systematic structure underlying metaphors.
+Metaphorically speaking, there is a wide river between computer-based data analysis methods on one side and Cognitive Linguistics (CL) and especially Conceptual Metaphor Theory (CMT) on the other side.
+Every now and then, a small boat attempts to cross this river, but our goal is to build a solid and lasting bridge.
+Less metaphorically, we need and want to address two different research communities simultaneously, each with its own concepts, ways of thinking and arguing, and discursive practices.
+To metaphor research, we present a statistical, data-based investigation that empirically analyzes long-standing conjectures and provides the first-ever exploration of the systematic structure underlying metaphors.
 To the Natural Language Processing community, we introduce metaphor theory as a basis of meaning emergence that can be quantitatively explored and whose understanding and integration into NLP methodologies hold great potential.